James B. (Jamie) Wilson, B.A., U.S.T.C., M.Ed.

 Treaty Commissioner Wilson is a columnist for the Winnipeg Free Press and is regularly called upon by local and national media for his views on a wide range of Treaty-related matters, education and business issues.
 Jamie is married to Kristin Erickson and, together, they have three children.

 Life is nothing without a challenge which is why Wilson often quotes one of his old sergeants who said, “When you die, make sure it’s the last thing you have left to do.”

 Dennis White Bird

-Dennis White Bird is an Anishinabae from the Rolling River First Nation and is proud to say that the Anishinabae language is his first language.
+Dennis White Bird is an Anishinaabe from the Rolling River First Nation and is proud to say that the Anishinaabe language is his first language.

 Dennis worked as a teacher for seven years before he was called to take a leadership role within his community.
 During his 18 years as the Chief of Rolling River, Commissioner White Bird successfully negotiated a Treaty Land Entitlement agreement with Canada and Manitoba.
 His community was the first to ratify the agreement.

 Upon leaving the position within his community, Mr. White Bird’s leadership responsibilities grew as he was elected as Regional Chief for the Manitoba region within the national First Nation organization: the Assembly of First Nations.
 As Regional Chief, he was appointed the Executive Member in Charge of Treaties and was very involved in the promotion of First Nation languages.